strangewarp/Extrovert/README.txt

 l: Sequence length, in beats (tpq*4).
 Little-endian binary value, 1-128.

 q: Quantize amount.
-Entered notes will snap to the nearest Q-tick, where Q = max(1,round((tpq*4)/q)).
-Little-endian binary value, 0-128.
+Entered notes will snap to the nearest tick that is a multiple of q.
+Little-endian binary value, 1-255.

 s: Currently active sequence for Groove Mode editing.
 Little-endian binary value, 1 to ((gridy-2)*gridx)